The next step in the evolution of completely disregarding that your poi are on fire.

 - A note about Technora -

 A clean splice and tight braid is crucial to the final integrity of your poi.
-Technora actually has a higher fire resistance (932°F) than kevlar (930°F), which is why we can attach it directly to the wick, but this fire resistance drops precipitously if the braid is loose to start with.
+Technora actually has a higher fire resistance (932°F) than kevlar (930°F), which is why we can attach it directly to the wick, but this fire resistance drops precipitously if the Technora braid is loose or elbowed.
+If the tether looks sloppy near the wick, I highly recommend sewing around it to tighten it up.
 You can further prolong the life of your tethers by taking care not to submerge them when you fuel up.
 Splash some water on your tethers near the wicks before you dip to really go the extra mile.

-Collect your power drill, 10mm (3/8") spade bit, 60mm wooden balls, 5-minute epoxy, stirring stick, some scrap cardboard, and your tethers from Step 2.
+Collect your power drill, spade bit, wooden balls, 5-minute epoxy, stirring stick, some scrap cardboard, and your tethers from Step 2.

 Attach the spade bit to your power drill and find a flat work surface (a workbench is best, but you can also lay cardboard out on your floor).